DanaG314/bingebuddy/README.md

 <details open>
 <summary> 🗺️ Navigating the Website</summary>

-1. Signing up/Signing in is necessary to enter the website, press the `SIGN UP` button.
+1. Signing up/Signing in is necessary to enter the website, press the `SIGN UP` button or login.
 2. After signing-up/signing-in the user will be taken to the homepage, displaying a feed of watched shows from other users that is posted ordered by their creation time.
 3. On the navbar there will be `My Movies` and `My Tv Shows` tabs which is where the user would store, create, update, and delete their watched movies and tv shows.